 Flatiron / Union Square

-An expansive eatery in the heart of Manhattan, The City Bakery is the perfect place to come for lunch with friends or coworkers.
-They have a wonderful buffet featuring all sorts of sautéd veggies sourced from the Union Square farmers’ market.
+An expansive eatery right by the Flatiron building, The City Bakery is the perfect place to come for lunch with friends or coworkers.
+They have a wonderful buffet featuring a variety of sautéed vegetables sourced from the Union Square farmers’ market.
 They also have a flavorful pea-crusted tofu with wasabi sauce that always hits the spot.
 Be sure to try their “sangria” and vegan cookies.